igia

 HIPAA Support

-platform does not guarantee HIPAA compliance.
+DISCLAIMER: The platform does not guarantee HIPAA compliance.
 It is up to each developer to create and deploy applications that adhere to any applicable regulatory requirements like HIPAA.
 Below are some suggested steps for configuring with HIPAA in mind.
 These suggestions are not intended to be complete nor represented to be up to date.
 Users should refer to the latest standards provided by the U.S. Department of Health & Human Services.

 Developers should have adequate test plans to confirm that all features required for HIPAA compliance, e.g., auditing/logging, function correctly within their specific deployment environment.